REQUIRED THIRD-YEAR AND FOURTH-YEAR CLERKSHIPS

 - Transition to Residency (3 weeks/4 credits)

-- Sub-internship in Community Health and Family Medicine, Internal Medicine, Neurosurgery, Otolaryngology, Pediatrics, Plastic Surgery or Surgery (4 weeks).
+- Advanced Clinical Practice Selective in Cardiovascular Surgery, Community Health and Family Medicine, Internal Medicine, Neurosurgery, Orthopaedic Surgery, Otolaryngology, Pediatrics, Plastic and Reconstructive Surgery, Surgery or Urology (4 weeks)

 Elective courses and clerkships provide students with the opportunity to select educational opportunities that align with their educational plan and career interests.
 UF COM has extensive resources, in addition to offering flexibility for planning an individualized program.